cran/coefa/README.md

 ### Trim factor loading matrices

-In the step, all the factor loading matrices will be trimmed using the Shafer’s (2005) method or the Loeber and Schmaling’s method(1985).
-And the cutoff values (e.g., 0.3,0.4,0.5) can be given here according to the users’ consideration.
+In the step, all the factor loading matrices will be trimmed using the Shafer’s(2005) method or the Loeber and Schmaling’s method (1985).
+And the cutoff values(e.g., 0.3, 0.4, 0.5) can be given here according to the users’ consideration.

 ``` r
 #Suppose matrices.withoutNa is obtained by coefa_read function